 I have known Edie Jarolim, a fellow Tucsonan, for several years now, and have always been in awe of her skill and her accomplishments as a writer, so I am absolutely delighted that she will be a contributor to A Traveler’s Library on a regular basis.
 [UPDATE: Edie no longer writes our Pet Travel column, but I am happy to say she will still be an occasional contributor to A Traveler’s Library.
 She is still writing Will My Dog Hate Me, but she also has a fascinating website called Freud’s Butcher, which I encourage you to check out.]

-If you want a taste of the coming treats, you can read this review of a memoir by a dog owner in Umbria.
-Once a month, Edie and her friend Frankie will be bringing us the latest in books for people planning to travel with pets (mostly dogs).
 When I first met her, Edie was a travel writer who would go anywhere at the drop of a hint.
 Her life changed when she got her dog Frankie, but thank goodness she is still weaving words.
 We wanted you to meet Edie and Frankie, so we sent a few questions their way.
 Since this was originally written, Frankie has departed and Edie’s companion is now the intrepid Madelaine.

 A Traveler’s Library: You say your family did not travel when you were young, so where did your travel bug come from?